swissup/swissup.github.io/m2/extensions/pagespeed/configuration.md

 Option                   | Description
 -------------------------|-------------------------------------------
-Enable | Allows to enable/disable DNS Prefetch feature
+Enable | Allows to enable/disable the DNS Prefetch feature

 ##### See also